in the Kodiak Island Borough

 History and Culture

 - The village name was derived from Afognak Island and was first reported in 1839 by Sub-Lt.
 Mikhail Murashev.
 The Census of 1890 noted a series of settlements along the beach, including Rutkovsky village, where a group of retired employees of the Russian American Company lived.
 A post office was maintained intermittently from 1888 to 1958.
 The Good Friday Earthquake of 1964 generated a tsunami that destroyed the village.
 A new community was constructed on the northeast coast of Kodiak Island, called Port Lions, and the residents of Afognak moved there permanently in December 1964.

 - There are a few small logging camps and fishing lodges on Afognak Island.
 A community of Russian Old Believers have also settled on the island at Aleneva.

 - Native Village of Afognak

 - CDQ Participant

-- Transportation is provided by float plane from Kodiak.
+- Transportation is provided by float plane or boat from Kodiak.
 Float plane access is found in various areas around the island.

 - State Ferry